Skip to main content

 Judgment was released on September 14, 2022.

-Judgment has received overwhelmingly positive reviews from players.
-Most players liked this game for its story but disliked it for its grinding.
+Judgment has received positive reviews from players and positive reviews from critics.
+Most players liked Judgment for its story but disliked it for its grinding.

 Judgment is a single player game with multiplayer and local co-op support.